rodgco/tailwindcss-invalid-variant-plugin/README.md

 # Tailwind CSS Invalid Variant Plugin

 The invalid CSS selector is usefull for highlighting input errors that requires user attention.
-With this plugin you can use the variant selector with Tailwind as you normally do with the "hover" & "focus" selectors.
+With this plugin you can use the invalid variant selector with Tailwind as you normally do with the "hover" & "focus" selectors.

 ## Requirements